 Show Off Your Masterpiece!

 Comment below and let me know what your students create!
 I love to hear from my readers, and I love to hear how projects turn out.
-And don’t forget to download your free 14-page timeline – you’ll also get access to my newsletters and subscribers-only resource library!
+And don’t forget to get your Timeline of the Arts – you’ll also get access to my weekly newsletter and subscribers-only resource library!

 Edgar Degas (+ free art visuals!)